-The fundamental difference between the two is that with a home equity loan, the borrower receives a lump sum payout.
+The fundamental difference between the two is that with a home equity loan, the Member receives a lump sum payout.
 Under the terms of a HELOC, the borrower has access to a rolling line of credit, and can take as much or little as they like.

 With the former, payments are stable and predictable and interest rates are typically fixed.
 Because the amount of money being borrowed under a HELOC is subject to change, and because interest rates are variable, monthly payments too, can change.

 Why choose a HELOC?

 Perhaps the most appealing feature of a HELOC is flexibility -- you can borrow only as much as you need.
 A HELOC also makes sense if you believe you'll need multiple large purchases or renovations, or if your renovation is likely to be quite extensive, requiring several payments over time.

 Other Pros and Cons

 Choosing a HELOC can save you money, as you pay interest only on the amount of money you draw, rather than the total amount of credit available.

 It should be noted that because it's possible to overspend with a HELOC, as you'll have the temptation of easy access to cash.
 While interest rates on HELOCs are generally lower than a fixed-rate home equity loan initially, they can rise over time.